 As part of any road side assistance team, tow trucks need to be able to get to the

-scene of an accident or disabled quickly.
+an accident or disabled quickly.
 A tow truck driver once on the scene needs to make sure that both him, his vehicle and the scene can easily be identified.
 Making sure that the tow truck has a proper light bar such as

 the Whacker Challenger Tow Bar Series LED Light Bar is just the first step.
 The driver needs to make sure that the scene is properly illuminated with LED work and flood lights, especially at night is also crucial for tow truck and roadside assistance vehicles.

 enforcement agencies also need to be prepared for the upcoming winter season with the proper LED emergency lighting and LED light bars.
 Emergency City recommends looking into the proper LED lightbar for your application and fleet.
 This could mean a full size 360 degree warning light bar such as the Whacker Challenger 50″ LED Lightbar or an interior light bar such as the Whacker Shadow IT Interior LED Light Bar.
 Additional lighting could include surface mount or grill lights, warning light sticks and LED hide-a-way.
 We also recommend outfitting emergency vehicles with the proper police siren and speaker system.

 As the autumn season goes by our experts will provide more information on how to properly prepare your vehicle for the upcoming winter season.